rastabda22/rastabda22/README.md

-# MyPhotoShare v5.3.5 - A Static Web Photo Gallery with Advanced Features (July 16, 2021)
+# MyPhotoShare v5.3.6 - A Static Web Photo Gallery with Advanced Features (August 19, 2021)

 Expose your media (pictures and videos) on the web and share them with family and friends.
 Publish them on a fast and secure static web site.